sasmita/Pixtyle/README.md

 ### PROJECT DESCRIPTION

-Pixtyle is an open source android application where you can add different styles to your pictures.
-It captures image using a camera button.
-There are buttons for each style, for example user can use
+Pixtyle is an open source android application where you can add different styles to pictures.
+It has a camera button to captures image using and different style buttons to add styles.
+This application uses RenderScript framework to accelerate the computations.
-Black and white button to view Black and white image.

-Application developed using Android 4.3.3 API level 18.
+This application is developed using Android 4.3.3 API level 18.

 ### CONTACT DETAILS